Quantum Logic and Meaning: Beyond Realism: Meaning Variance

 To summarize, the soundness of a Hellman-type argument that implies meaning-variance between classical and quantum connectives depends on the formal explication of valid arguments with multiple premises.
-If one chooses to explicate the latter in terms of klasses of valuations, then any such argument turns out to be unsound, as we have just seen.
-However, if one opts for classes of valuations, then a sound argument that establishes meaning-variance can be given: in particular, it establishes a difference in meaning between CL- and QL-negation and between CL- and QL-disjunction.\footnote{One might still have lingering doubts that our argument really establishes a difference in meaning between these connectives, since as we pointed out there is a class of valuations, i.e., Carnap's non-standard class $\mathcal{C}^*_{CL}\cup \left\{\tilde{v}_{CL} \right\}$, that makes CL-disjunction and CL-negation non-TF.
-Nevertheless, such doubts are in fact baseless, for while there is also a class of valuations that makes CL-disjunction and CL-negation TF, there can be no class of valuations that makes QL-disjunction TF and no class of valuations that makes QL-negation TF.
-This difference is guaranteed by Proposition \ref{prop: conj is cl}.} It does so, however, provided that one accepts Principle \ref{principle hellman}.
-Whether one should do so or not, we will discuss with another occasion.\footnote{Let us just note that both in Hellman's argument and in ours, it is Principle \ref{principle hellman} that does the philosophical heavy-lifting, in that it proposes a connection between the somewhat loose and evasive notion of ``sameness of meaning'', or ``synonymy'', and the formal-semantic notion of truth-functionality.
-It is thus the premise that allows for `meaning' to be placed under transparent scientific-mathematical scrutiny.}
+If one chooses to explicate such arguments in terms of \textit{klasses} of valuations, then any Hellman-type argument turns out to be unsound, as we have just seen.
+Alternatively, if one opts for \textit{classes} of valuations, then a sound argument that establishes meaning-variance can indeed be given (again, provided that one accepts Principle \ref{principle hellman}).
+This is the argument we have presented above.

+Importantly, however, for our argument to ultimately justify Fine's claim - that the quantum logician's rejection of distributivity does not conflict with the classical logician's assertion thereof - one would still need to argue (i) that classes, rather than klasses, are indeed the right way to go in formalizing the relationship between truth and validity, and (ii) that we should accept Principle \ref{principle hellman} as reliably tracking relations of synonymy between logical connectives.
+While this would demand a much broader investigation, here we want to offer a few preliminary thoughts on both points.